 In movies such as "Watcher" and "Mindcage," and TV series such as Netflix's "Mindhunter," " fictional serial killers who butcher scores of victims have become objects of popular fascination.

 But unfortunately, serial murder isn't just something concocted by the imaginations of screenwriters and producers for our entertainment.
 It happens in real life.

-Here are 10 of the world's most prolific serial killers, and what we know about their motivations.
+Here are 11 of the world's most notorious serial killers, ranked in ascending order of the most prolific.
 As the countdown rolls on, the body count gets higher.